mwgabby-li/Mab/ReadMe.md

 array[2] = mismatched array;
 ```

-> *Note*
->
-> Because array types are statically typed in size, only literal numbers
-> may be used to initialize their sizes with `new`.
->
-> A future Mab goal is to support something like constant variables and expressions here.
->
-> The grammar can accept expressions, and the expressions could be coded—and were in earlier versions of Mab—but
-> the type checker will reject array sizes that are not literals at the moment.

 Array types can be specified, which is necessary for functions since the language is
 strongly typed and has no support for anything like automatic generics:
 ```